UW-Hydro/VIC/docs/Documentation/Routing/RoutingInput.md

 The format is an arc/info ascii grid.
 It contains a 6-line header that tells the routing model the lower left latitude and longitude, the number of rows and columns, and the grid cell resolution.

-More information on the [Xmask File](Xmask.md) and [creating the file](PrepRoutingParams.md#XmaskFile).
+More information on the [Xmask File](Xmask.md) and [creating the file](PrepRoutingParams.md#xmaskfile).

 ## Ftation Location File

 The station location file tells the routing model from which grid cells to produce output flow data.
 Any number of stations may be defined within the basin, as well as a single basin outlet, where the routing network leaves the defined basin.
-Each line defining a station is followed by another that tells the routin model whether or not a uh_s file has been generated for the current station location.
+Each line defining a station is followed by another that tells the routing model whether or not a uh_s file has been generated for the current station location.
 If set to NONE the routing model generates a new uh_s file in the current directory, otherwise it will read the defined uh_s file.

 More information on the [Station Location File](StationLocation.md).